kube-rs/website/docs/controllers/object.md

 !!! warning "CRD Installation"

-    Be careful with installing CRDs inside a controller at starup.
+    Be careful with installing CRDs inside a controller at startup.
 It is customary to provide a generated yaml file so consumers can install a CRD out of band to better support [gitops](https://fluxcd.io/flux/components/helm/helmreleases/#crds) and [helm](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/).
 See [[security#crd-access]].

 ### Imported Custom Resource